Water fluoridation: History

 The history of water fluoridation can be divided into three periods.
 The first (c.
 1801–1933) was research into the cause of a form of mottled tooth enamel called the Colorado brown stain.
 The second (c.
 1933–1945) focused on the relationship between fluoride concentrations, fluorosis, and tooth decay, and established that moderate levels of fluoride prevent cavities.
 The third period, from 1945 on, focused on adding fluoride to community water supplies.

 In the first half of the 19th century, investigators established that fluoride occurs with varying concentrations in teeth, bone, and drinking water.
 In the second half they speculated that fluoride would protect against tooth decay, proposed supplementing the diet with fluoride, and observed mottled enamel (now called severe dental fluorosis) without knowing the cause.
 In 1874, the German public health officer Carl Wilhelm Eugen Erhardt recommended potassium fluoride supplements to preserve teeth.
-In 1892 the British physician James Crichton-Browne noted in an address that fluoride's absence from diets had resulted in teeth that were "peculiarly liable to decay", and who proposed "the reintroduction into our diet ... of fluorine in some suitable natural form ... to fortify the teeth of the next generation".
+In 1892, the British physician James Crichton-Browne suggested that the shift to refined flour, which reduced the consumption of grain husks and stems, led to fluorine's absence from diets and teeth that were "peculiarly liable to decay".
+He proposed "the reintroduction into our diet ... of fluorine in some suitable natural form ... to fortify the teeth of the next generation".

 The foundation of water fluoridation in the U.S. was the research of the dentist Frederick McKay (1874–1959).
 McKay spent thirty years investigating the cause of what was then known as the Colorado brown stain, which produced mottled but also cavity-free teeth; with the help of G.V.
 Black and other researchers, he established that the cause was fluoride.
 The first report of a statistical association between the stain and lack of tooth decay was made by UK dentist Norman Ainsworth in 1925.
 In 1931, an Alcoa chemist, H.V.
 Churchill, concerned about a possible link between aluminum and staining, analyzed water from several areas where the staining was common and found that fluoride was the common factor.